tldr-pages/tldr/pages/linux/tmux.md

 # Tmux

-> Tmux is a terminal multiplexe, it lets you switch easily between several programs in one terminal
+> Tmux is a terminal multiplexe, it lets you switch easily between several programs in one terminal.

 > https://github.com/tmux/tmux/wiki

 - Create a new window: